dkchcl/DevOps/Notes/Azure/AzureResourceGroup.md

 After successful login, the CLI will display the list of available subscriptions.
 Create a Resource Group using CLI:

-#### Run the following command to create a new Resource Group named rg-cli:
+#### Run the following command to create a new Resource Group named RG-DKC:
 ```powershell
 az group create --name RG-DKC --location centralindia
 ```